-Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
-The unit provides an integrative, holistic, rigorous undergraduate education in a caring and nurturing Christian liberal arts setting through nine areas of specialization: child and family studies, consumer services, dietetics, early childhood education, family and consumer sciences, family and consumer sciences education, fashion merchandising and design, foods and nutrition, and interior design.
+Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities to achieve an optimal quality of life in one of nine areas of specialization: child and family studies, consumer services, dietetics, early childhood education, family and consumer sciences, family and consumer sciences education, fashion merchandising and design, foods and nutrition, and interior design.

 Faith and Learning Questions

-Do Christians have a unique and greater responsibility to be good stewards of the gifts our Creator has bestowed upon us:
+Do Christians have a unique and greater responsibility to be good stewards of the gifts our Creator has bestowed upon us through:

-While our overall C-N University retention rate stands at 69.7% for the Fall 2013 to Fall 2014 semesters, our FCS Department retention rate is 80%.
-More specifically, the retention rate for the Fall 2014 to Spring 2015 AY is 82.6%
+While our overall C-N University retention rate stands at 67% for the Fall 2018 to Fall 2019 semesters, our FCS Department retention rate is 71%.

 Praxis II Examination (http://www.ets.org/praxis/):

-Five year pass rate on first attempt for 13 DPD graduates sitting for the RD examination (2011-2015) is 82.5%.
+Three year pass rate on first attempt for 5 Didactic Program in Dietetics graduates sitting for the RDN examination (2017-2019) is 80%.
 For testers within one year of the first attempt, the pass rate is 100% for the same period.

 Students Participating in C-N University Research, Creativity and Performance Day

-Majors in the FCS Department constitute the following members (percentage) in C-N honoraries for 2015-2016:
+Majors in the FCS Department constitute the following percentages of membership in C-N honoraries for 2019-2020: